 - Can I use a different cracker for the topping?
 Yes, you could use Cheez its or Club Crackers for the topping in the same amount.
 You can also use lower sodium or whole wheat Ritz crackers.

-Other Easy Southern Casserole Recipes to Add to the Menu
+More Easy Southern Casserole Recipes to Make

 I love a casserole and have many here on the website you may enjoy.
 Checkout these recipes and add them to your casserole menu options.